-If you want a grid-tie solar system then capacity of grid-tie system shall not be more than your average AC load.
+If you want a grid-tie solar system then the capacity of the grid-tie system shall not be more than your average AC load.
 So if your average electricity requirement is 2000watts, you would go for a grid-tie inverter of 2000watts.
-2kW capacity solar array and solar grid-tie inverter can be use for this application.
+2kW capacity solar array and solar grid-tie inverter can be used for this application.

 How much rooftop space do I need for solar?

-Most of the solar panels are installed on rooftop.
+Most of the solar panels are installed on the rooftop.
 However, in some cases they can also be mounted on ground.
 You would need a shadow-free area of approx 12sqmtr to accommodate 1kWp solar panels.
-Please make sure that the area gets maximum sun light.
+Please make sure that the area gets maximum sunlight.
 Your solar installer will select the best angle for solar panels.

 For how long will I be able to run my connected appliance on solar?
 How much electricity will it generate?

 An off-grid 1KWp solar system can provide an average of 4 units (AC energy) electricity per day.
-While a grid tie system can provide an average 5 units per day.
+While a grid-tie system can provide an average of 5 units per day.

 How do I calculate solar savings?

-Can I get subsidy from the Govt if I install solar?
+Can I get the subsidy from the Govt if I install solar?

-After I install solar system do I need to worry about maintenance and service?
+After I install the solar system do I need to worry about maintenance and service?

-Hope you liked our list of most asked solar FAQs in India.
-If you have any other question regarding solar, ask in comments and we would love to add it in the list with answer.
+I hope you liked our list of most asked solar FAQs in India.
+If you have any other questions regarding solar, ask in comments and we would love to add it in the list with the answer.

 Got Queries?
 Ask with #SolarClap